MIPS Measures Reference Guide

 Columns H through L indicate the reporting method available for each measure: claims, electronic health record (EHR), CMS Web Interface, qualified registry, or other (CAHPS and administrative claims).
 Qualified clinical data registry (QCDR) measures are not included because QCDRs are not limited to offering measures for reporting that are only included in the MIPS final list of measures.
 Clinicians using a QCDR should work directly with their vendor to identify appropriate measures.
 Columns I and J show identifiers for EHR and CMS Web Interface measures frequently used by EHR vendors.
 These are used in other references as well, and are used either instead of, or in addition to, the CMS quality ID listed in column C.

-Measures that are topped out in 2017 are highlighted in yellow.
-Though topped-out measures are treated the same as other measures in 2017, in future years, CMS may remove these measures, limit the number that can be reported, or score them differently (e.g., lower) than other measures.
+Measures that are topped out in 2018 are highlighted in yellow.
+Though topped-out measures are treated the same as other measures in 2018, in future years, CMS may cap the maximum points available for topped-out measures and eventually remove them from MIPS.

 Measures Eligible for Bonus Points